 China warns US over Uighur bill, raising doubts over early trade deal

-[BEIJING] China warned on Wednesday that US legislation calling for a tougher response to Beijing's treatment of its Uighur Muslim minority will affect bilateral cooperation, clouding prospects for a near-term deal to end a trade war.
+CHINA warned on Wednesday that United States legislation calling for a tougher response to Beijing's treatment of its Uighur Muslim minority will affect bilateral cooperation, clouding prospects for a near-term deal to end a trade war.

-Expectations of a quick deal had receded already, after US President Donald Trump said on Tuesday that it might take until late 2020 to reach agreement.
+Expectations of a quick deal had receded already, after US President Donald Trump said on Tuesday that it might take until late-2020 to reach an agreement.

-Several sources familiar with Beijing's stance told Reuters that the bill could jeopardize the so-called phase one trade deal already fraught with disagreements and complications.
+Several sources familiar with Beijing's stance told Reuters that the bill could jeopardise the so-called phase one trade deal already fraught with disagreements and complications.

 With a new round of US tariffs on Chinese goods scheduled to take effect in less than two weeks, the possibility of another breakdown is growing.

-"Do you think if America takes actions to hurt China's interests we won't take any action," Chinese foreign ministry spokeswoman Hua Chunying told reporters when asked whether the Uighur bill would affect the trade negotiations.
-"I think any wrong words and deeds must pay the due price."

-Negotiators have continued to work on the trade deal.
-But sources familiar with the talks say the two sides are still wrangling over the details including whether existing US tariffs on Chinese goods will be removed and how much in additional U.S. agricultural products China will buy.
+Negotiators have continued to work on the trade deal, but sources familiar with the talks say the two sides are still wrangling over the details.

 Bloomberg reported on Wednesday that Washington and Beijing are "moving closer" to agreeing on how much tariffs would be rolled back in an initial trade deal despite the Hong Kong and Xinjiang issues, citing people familiar with the talks.

-US Commerce Secretary Wilbur Ross told CNBC on Tuesday that staff-level trade negotiations with China were continuing but no high-level trade talks had been scheduled.
-Planned US tariffs on remaining Chinese imports will take effect on Dec 15 barring significant progress in the talks, or a deal, he said.
+US Commerce Secretary Wilbur Ross told CNBC on Tuesday that planned US tariffs on remaining Chinese imports will take effect on Dec 15 barring significant progress in the talks, or a deal.

-Ms Hua said China would set no timeline or deadline for a trade deal and would take "decisive" countermeasures to defend its interests if what she called US protectionism and bullying over trade continued.
+Chinese foreign ministry spokesman Hua Chunying said China would set no timeline or deadline for a trade deal and would take "decisive" countermeasures to defend its interests if what she called US protectionism and bullying over trade continued.

 She did not elaborate on what the measures might be.

-Beijing called the bill a malicious attack on China, demanded the United States keep it from becoming law and said it would act to defend its interests as necessary.
+Beijing called the bill a malicious attack on China, demanded the US keep it from becoming law and said it would act to defend its interests as necessary.

-Vice Foreign Minister Qin Gang made "stern representations" to William Klein, the US embassy's minister counselor for political affairs, and urged the United States to stop interfering in China's domestic affairs, state TV reported.
+Vice Foreign Minister Qin Gang urged the US to stop interfering in China's domestic affairs, state TV reported.

-The US Embassy in China, in an e-mail statement, told Reuters it would not speculate on China's possible counter-measures.

-"We continue to call on the PRC to immediately release all those arbitrarily detained, and to end its draconian policies that for more than two years have terrorized its own citizens in Xinjiang," the statement said, using the initials of China's official name, People's Republic of China.

 The White House has yet to say whether Mr Trump would sign or veto the bill, which contains a provision allowing the president to waive sanctions if he determines that to be in the national interest.